The new member of the family has 4 legs

 Our task is also to look for families suitable for our puppies.
 Families who want to have a close relationship with their dog and be good masters.
 With the knowledge that a Lagotto lives about 15 years and that will depend on them every day.
 Adopting a dog does not disrupt the life of the family, but it will surely require time and energy.
 It will also have limits.
 How the exits and the holidays will be conditioned by his presence.

-The advantages of having a dog in the family especially for children are huge.
+The advantages of having a dog in the family, especially for children, are enormous..

-The affection that these animals give us is inexplicable.
-Like the feeling of wellbeing when we receive our return.
-A walk with our 4 legged friend is a touch-sane for the mind.
+The affection these animals give us is inexplicable.
+Like the feeling of well-being when we are welcomed back home.
+A walk with our 4-legged friend is a healthy touch to the mind..